Applying for a second passport in the Netherlands

 Here is some information from your municipality.

-Please note: you can only apply for a driving licence if you live in the Netherlands and are registered with a municipality.
+Please note: you can only apply for a second passport if you live in the Netherlands and are registered with a municipality.

 Want to know if you are eligible for a waiver or apply for a waiver?

 First request information on that via the information form.